 Earning points with a travel money card

-If you wish to use a travel money card, the Qantas Travel Money and Velocity Global Wallet products aren’t too bad.
+If you wish to use a travel money card, the Qantas Travel Money product isn’t too bad.
 The key advantage is the ability to earn frequent flyer points.
 You’ll earn 1.5 Qantas points per $1 spent in foreign currency with the Qantas Travel Money card (formerly Qantas Cash).
-Alternatively, you can earn 2 Velocity points per $1 spent overseas using Velocity Global Wallet.

 Fee-Free Overseas ATM Withdrawals

 If you need to access cash in a foreign currency while you’re travelling, there are some great fee-free debit cards in Australia that offer no foreign transaction fees and unlimited overseas ATM withdrawals at no cost.

 Instead of exchanging cash at the airport, you can withdraw cash as you need it from overseas ATMs without paying any fees.
 You’ll most likely get a better exchange rate, too.